Cultural Capital- academic year 2021/2022

 Remembrance Day:2021 we were so lucky to receive a visit from Ann Hickman from the Royal British Legion to lead an assembly with our key stage 1 and 2 pupils about why we remember.
 She told the pupils all about the work of the British Legion and why it is so important.
 Such a pleasure to welcome Ann back into school and so important for our children to hear things from her point of view.
 Olivia and Emily from the pupil leadership team have been selling poppies at break time.

-To develop their practical skills in PE and Geography, the Hive Class are working with orienteering expert Mr Parkinson every Friday afternoon.
+Orienteering: To develop their practical skills in PE and Geography, the Hive Class are working with orienteering expert Mr Parkinson every Friday afternoon.
 Orienteering is an exciting and challenging outdoor sport that exercises the mind and the body.
 The aim is to navigate between control points marked on an orienteering map.
 Each week, the pupils have different maps and challenges to complete.

-Miss Cheyette has organised our enrichment activities with Archery for both classes in school:
+Enrichment PE: Miss Cheyette has organised our enrichment activities with Archery for both classes in school:

-Dr Young from Worksop College visited us to give Key Stage 2 a Chemistry workshop.
+Science at Mattersey: Dr Young from Worksop College visited us to give Key Stage 2 a Chemistry workshop.
 Pupils were so enthused with the experiments- lots of excitement- we love Chemistry at Mattersey!

-Mattersey pupils were lucky to win
+You are a Champion!
+Competition winners: Mattersey pupils were lucky to win

-Mattersey pupils were lucky to wina free ticket to an exclusive Marcus Rashford interview from the National Literacy Trust.
+You are a Champion!
+Competition winners: Mattersey pupils were lucky to wina free ticket to an exclusive Marcus Rashford interview from the National Literacy Trust.
 We also were sent a free copy of his new book, You Are A Champion.
 Pupils in the Hive Class enjoyed watching the interview and learning about how Rashford overcame difficulties to become a top football player.
 It promoted lots of discussion in the classroom and the book has also gone down really well in our reading area.

-We love Show and Tell sessions at Mattersey, and we were totallly inspired with Zoom learning during the lockdown periods as it meant children could share their pets and features of life at home with their peers.
+Show and Tell: We love Show and Tell sessions at Mattersey, and we were totally inspired with Zoom learning during the lockdown periods as it meant children could share their pets and features of life at home with their peers.
 We’ve continued this in school as the pupils got so much out of it, and have welcomed many visitors to school since then…puppies, ducklings, hamsters…the most recent being Valais black nosed sheep.
 Such meaningful experiences for our children to see and hear about different animals, but so fantastic that our children will confidently talk about their pets and answer questions.
 Here we learnt all about this special breed of sheep, how to look after them and their distinctive features: